hardope/web-based-contact-application/README.md

 # web-based-contact-application

 ### Steps on installation
-* Download file
-* Unzip file
-* Save file to directory
-* Open command-line
 * make sure python is installed
-* install flask to pip
+* Run: 'pip install requirenents.txt'

 #### Description:
 This is a web based contact application that enables you to store, search, delete, list and create contacts.